-Persistent symptoms following concussion may be posttraumatic stress disorderJuly 16th, 2014 in Psychology & Psychiatry /
+Persistent symptoms following concussion may be posttraumatic stress disorderJuly 16, 2014 in Medicine & Health / Psychology & Psychiatry

 Concussion accounts for more than 90 percent of all TBIs, although little is known about prognosis for the injury.
 The symptoms cited as potentially being part of PCS fall into three areas: cognitive, somatic and emotional.
 But the interpretation of symptoms after MTBI should also take into account that injuries are often sustained during psychologically distressing events which can lead to PTSD.